Check our Fine Arts Calendar for a current list of upcoming music programs and performances.

 The Symphonic Band has been a featured ensemble at the conventions of the New Mexico Music Educators Association and the College Band Directors National Association.
 Recent guest conductors include Robert Jorgensen, Paula Crider, Norvil Howell and John Locke.

-In addition to three formal concerts, the Symphonic Band performs at the Department of Music's annual Christmas concert and for ENMU Commencement ceremonies.
+In addition to two formal concerts, the Symphonic Band performs at the Department of Music's annual Christmas concert.

 The Symphonic Band meets in the Floren Thompson Jr. Band Hall, Room 136, late in the fall and spring semesters, on Monday, Wednesday and Friday from noon to 1:50 p.m., and you may take Symphonic Band for credit.